MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/portal-new-content-editor.md

 3. In the **Properties** pane, perform the following actions:

     - In the **URL** field, modify the link of the image.
-Please note that only secured links are accepted, that is, https:// is mandatory.
+Only secured links are accepted—that is, https:// is mandatory.

     - To resize the image, update values in the **Width** and **Height** fields.